SCIInstitute/SCIRun/docs/modules/String/PrintMatrixIntoString.md

 The format string to be used can be either entered in the GUI or on the first input port.
 If a string is found at the first input port, this one is automatically inserted in the widget on the GUI and is the one to be used.

 **Note:** the format string may contain '%s', which will remain in the format string and is not touched by this module.
-To insert strings use {% include moduleLink.md moduleName='PrintStringIntoString' %} instead.
+To insert strings use [PrintStringIntoString](PrintStringIntoString.md) instead.